 There are exceptions to these requirements when it comes to working in certain industries like healthcare, manufacturing, and others.

-Nonexempt workers in California are entitled to meal and rest break periods under state laws.
-Due to strict filing deadlines for meal and rest break violations, it is important to contact an experienced employment and labor attorney right away if you feel that your employer is violating these laws.
+Nonexempt workers in California are entitled to meal and rest break periods under state wage laws.
+Due to strict filing deadlines for meal and rest break violations, it is important to contact an experienced employment and labor attorney right away if you feel that your employer is violating these wage & hour laws.
 Contact our Los Angeles employment lawyers for a free consultation today.